 AIMSTRONG has developed into the official moniker of the AIMS K12 College Prep Charter District.
-When taken in its totality, AIMSTRONG best conveys the model AIMS student:
+The AIMSTRONG acronym describes the model AIMS student:

-Academics: Academics is the first word in AIMSTRONG and is the cornerstone to future success.
+Academics: Academics is the first word in AIMSTRONG and is the cornerstone for future success.
 Academics means developing and growing our scholarship, our grades, our inquiry, our brains.